WSullivan98/Capstone1_Exploring_ways_to_reduce_CO_Pregnancy_Mortality_rate/README.md

 </div>
 <br>

-However, once you get narrow down the type of care a drug addicted pregnant women needs the opportunities are much less:
+However, once you narrow down the type of care a drug addicted pregnant women needs the opportunities are much less:
 * 20 Transitional Housing Substance abuse facilitiees
 * less 4 facilities that dontt treat opoid addiction or don't use medication to treat addictions
 * 16 remaining facilities for Colorado's addicted pregnant mothers